MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-rms.md

 ## How do I send a protected email to a Gmail or Hotmail account?

 You might have seen references or demos for Azure Information Protection that sends protected emails to Gmail or Hotmail accounts.
-This feature is still in private preview, so you will not find more information about it in this documentation until it is released as public preview.
+This feature is still in private preview, so you will not find more information about it in this documentation until it is fully released.

 ## What devices and which file types are supported by Azure RMS?
 For a list of devices that support the Azure Rights Management service, see [Client devices that support Azure Rights Management data protection](../get-started/requirements-client-devices.md).
 Because not all supported devices can currently support all Rights Management capabilities, be sure to also check the table for [RMS-enlighted applications](../get-started/requirements-applications.md#rms-enlightened-applications).